-Key RGGI state staff echoed this point.
-Lois New, director of the Office of Climate Change at the New York Department of Environmental Conservation (NY DEC), stated: "The RGGI program is built on stakeholder input, strong analytics, and expert advice."
+One RGGI state staffer echoed this point: "The RGGI program is built on stakeholder input, strong analytics, and expert advice."
 Among the top strengths identified by RGGI state staff is the ability to move in small steps to improve upon the program, and provide the transparency and input for the RGGI states' to improve the program.